mizdra/graphql-codegen-typescript-fabbrica/README.md

 Does not add `__typename` to the generated mock data.
 The value of this option must be the same as the option of the same name in [typescript plugin](https://the-guild.dev/graphql/codegen/plugins/typescript/typescript).

+### `namingConvention`

+type: `NamingConvention`, default: `change-case-all#pascalCase`

+Allow you to override the naming convention of the output.
+The value of this option must be the same as the option of the same name in [graphql code generator](https://the-guild.dev/graphql/codegen/docs/config-reference/naming-convention#namingconvention).

+### `typesPrefix`

+type: `string`, default: `''`

+Prefixes all the generated types.
+This value must be the same as the option of the same name in [typescript plugin](https://the-guild.dev/graphql/codegen/plugins/typescript/typescript#typesprefix).

+### `typesSuffix`

+type: `string`, default: `''`

+Suffixes all the generated types.
+This value must be the same as the option of the same name in [typescript plugin](https://the-guild.dev/graphql/codegen/plugins/typescript/typescript#typessuffix).

 ## Troubleshooting

 ### `error TS7022: '<Type>Factory' implicitly has type 'any' because ...`